peteroupc/peteroupc.github.io/randomgendoc.md

      |      values.
      |
      |  nextto(self, desiredRow)
-     |      Generates the row of Pascal's triangle with the given row number,
+     |      Generates the row of Pascal's triangle with the specified row number,
      |      skipping all rows in between.
 The return value is a list of
      |      row-number-choose-k values.
      |